TonyKennah/PluckierMCP/README.md

 <details>
 <summary>Code Description</summary>
-    What it does: This class configures the real-time messaging pipeline.
-It enables Spring's WebSocket message broker and defines the connection endpoint (`/ws`) that clients use.
-It also sets up the message channels (like `/topic`) that allow the server to broadcast messages to subscribed clients, which is essential for the live logging feature.

 *   **1. McpServerApplication.java (The Application Entry Point)**
     What it does: This is the heart of the application.
 The main method in this class is what you run to start the entire server.
 The `@SpringBootApplication` annotation kicks off a lot of magic, including starting a web server, scanning for other components (like its endpoints and services), and configuring them automatically.
 It also uses `@EnableCaching` to turn on the caching feature.
     Why it's required: Without this class, the application is just a collection of files; it wouldn't know how to start or run.
 It's the main bootstrap class.